Easy and Effective Gross Motor Skills Activities for Children with Autism, APD or ADHD

 2. Silly Crawls (Arm, leg & core strengthening, and coordination)

-• Original: Beginning on all fours, ask your child to crawl forwards.
+• Original: Beginning on all fours, ask your child to crawl forward.

 • Modified: For an extra challenge, ask your child to crawl but pause for 1-3 seconds when their hand or foot is in the air.
 This really challenges their concentration and balance skills.